KognitionAI/pilecv4j-opencv-packaging/README.md

 When you run `fromscratch.sh` you'll need to make sure `ant.bat`, `python.exe` are on your MSYS2/minGW64 bash `PATH` and `JAVA_HOME` is set appropriately.
 The following are some examples that worked for me:

 #### Example 1
-From `mingw64` bash, specifying the location of ANT, selecting the **Windows** CMAKE, building OpenCV version 3.3.1, and using Visual Studio (the Windows version of Python2 is already on the PATH and `JAVA_HOME` is set):
+From `MSYS2` bash, specifying the location of ANT, selecting the **Windows** CMAKE, building OpenCV version 3.3.1, and using Visual Studio (the Windows version of Python2 is already on the PATH and `JAVA_HOME` is set):
 ``` bash
 PATH="$PATH":/c/utils/apache-ant-1.10.1/bin CMAKE=/c/Program\ Files/CMake/bin/cmake ./fromscratch.sh -v 3.3.1 --install-prefix /c/utils -G "Visual Studio 14 2015" -j8
 ```

 #### Example 2
-Assuming all of your paths are set up as suggested above, the following should work:
+Assuming all of your paths are set up as suggested above, using with Windows PATH environment variabels and `.bashrc`, the following should work:
 ``` bash
 ./fromscratch.sh -v 4.0.1 -G "Visual Studio 15 2017" --install-prefix /c/utils -j8
 ```

-My  `mingw64` `.bashrc` file has the following lines:
+My  `MSYS2` `.bashrc` file has the following lines:
 ```
 export PATH=/c/Program\ Files/Java/jdk-11.0.1/bin:"$PATH"
 export PATH="$PATH":/c/Program\ Files/Python37